darkstego/wakib-emacs/README.md

 You can find a video introduction about Wakib [here](https://youtu.be/rK51Lp_lreI).

+If you like these keybindings checkout the [Wakib project](https://github.com/darkstego/wakib-project) to use these bindings outside of Emacs.

 ## Features

 Many of the features of Wakib were designed to  prioritizes the user experience.
 These include: